gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/03-Binary-Search-Trees-Height-Big-O.md

 ## Balanced Trees & Unbalanced Trees

-A tree is considered **balanced** if the levels of any two leaves differ by at most 1.
+A tree is considered _balanced_ if the levels of any two leaves differ by at most 1.
 In this way the nodes in the tree must be spread fairly evenly.

 This is an example of a balanced tree.

 ![balanced bst](images/balanced-bst.png)

-On the other hand this is an unbalanced tree.
+On the other hand, this is an example of an unbalanced tree.

 ![unbalanced bst](images/unbalanced-bst.png)